-Before dawn, Lyrid meteors and Venus! | EarthSky.org
+Watch for Lyrid meteors this week | EarthSky.org

-Tonight – April 21, 2017 – start watching late at night, or better yet in the hours before dawn Saturday, and be prepared to see something beautiful.
-It’s the peak morning of the annual Lyrid meteor shower.
-Plus the moon will be near Venus.
-Assuming you’re in a dark location, you really can’t go wrong getting up in the hours before dawn Saturday and gazing skyward.
-You might catch some meteors, and you’ll surely see Venus near the moon!
+Good news for all of us this year: The moon turns new less than one day after the expected peak, leaving the night sky dark for meteor-watching.

-The Lyrids aren’t the sky’s richest meteor shower.
-You might see as many as 10 to 20 meteors per hour in the few hours before Saturday’s dawn.
-But the Lyrids aren’t an altogether predictable shower.
-In rare instances, they can bombard the sky with up to nearly 100 meteors per hour.
-We’re not expecting an outburst this year but even catching a few meteors before dawn counts as a thrill.
+More good news: There are three planets up before dawn this week, Jupiter, Saturn and Mars!
+They make a little arc on the ecliptic – pathway of the sun and moon across your sky – with Jupiter by far the brightest planet of the three.
+Enjoy them while watching for meteors.
+See the chart below:

-Plus this shower sometimes produces fireballs, or exceptionally bright meteors.
+The Lyrids aren’t an altogether predictable shower.
+In rare instances, they can bombard the sky with some 60 to 100 meteors per hour.
+We’re not expecting a Lyrid meteor outburst this year, but you never know.
+And, of course, catching even a few meteors before dawn counts as a thrill.

-Just know that the Lyrids will be best in the hours between midnight and dawn Saturday.
-Venus and the moon, on the other hand, will ascend into your eastern sky only shortly before sunup.
-They’ll be an incredibly lovely way to cap off your hours of meteor-watching.
+Plus the Lyrids sometimes produce fireballs, or exceptionally bright meteors.

 Why watch for meteors before dawn?
 Although there are exceptions, most meteor showers are best in the hours after midnight.
-The key is the shower’s radiant point, in this case in the approximate direction to the bright star Vega.
+The key is the shower’s radiant point, in this case in the approximate direction of the bright star Vega.
 This star rises over the northeast horizon by around mid-evening (9 to 10 p.m. local time) at mid-northern latitudes.
-South of the equator, this star rises later, possibly after midnight.
+South of the equator, this star rises later, in the hours before dawn.
 The higher that Vega appears in your sky, the more Lyrid meteors you’re likely to see.
 Since this brilliant beauty of a star soars to its highest point at or near dawn, the best viewing of this shower is usually around then.

-Click here to find out when Vega rises into your sky.
+Visit the U.S. Naval Observatory to find out when Vega rises into your sky.

 Remember, though … you don’t have identify the meteor shower radiant point to enjoy the Lyrid meteors.
-The meteors radiant from a single point, but they can be seen flying in all parts of the night sky.
+The meteors radiate from a single point, but they can be seen flying in all parts of the night sky.

 Like most meteors in annual showers, Lyrid meteors are the debris of a comet orbiting the sun.
 They burn up in the atmosphere about 60 miles (100 km) up.
-Vega, meanwhile, is not really connected with the meteors.
+Vega, meanwhile, isn’t really connected with the meteors.
 It lies trillions of times farther away at 25 light-years.

 If you want to watch the shower, be sure to find a place away from artificial lights.
 Simply recline comfortably while looking in a relaxed way in all parts of the sky.